qjchen1972/stock/README.md

 * To try to use the idea of game between bankers and retailers to predict stocks (based on reinforcement learning), referring to https://github.com/JannesKlaas/sometimes_deep_sometimes_learning.

-* To try to use the idea of game between bankers and retailers to predict stocks (based on Monte Carlo Tree).
-We refer to https://github.com/junxiaosong/AlphaZero_Gomoku and the paper "Mastering the game of Go without human knowledge"
+* To try to use the idea of game between bankers and retailers to predict stocks (based on Monte Carlo Tree). referring to https://github.com/junxiaosong/AlphaZero_Gomoku and the paper "Mastering the game of Go without human knowledge"

 An entertainment project, trying to get rules from historical data of stocks. it provides some features: